mjbuckley/risk-dice-roller/notes.md

 ### Deployment Notes

+**TLDR:** After everything is set up, just run ```npm run deploy```.
+This will build the site and push it to the gh-pages branch.
+It does not push code changes to the master branch (for that push like normal), just the build folder contents.

 There are good instructions on deploying to GitHub pages in the CRA user guide [deployment section](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#github-pages), but here is the gist:
   - Add a homepage section in package.json: ```"homepage": "https://mjbuckley.github.io/risk-dice-roller"```
   - Install gh-pages package
   - Add predeploy and deploy sections to scripts section of package.json: ```"predeploy": "npm run build", "deploy": "gh-pages -d build"```
   - Pages are served from a different location when running locally ('/') vs. GitHub Pages ('/risk-dice-roller').
 Create React App has a PUBLIC_URL variable that returns the public url for the build but nothing when run locally.
 In JS it can be accessed with {process.env.PUBLIC_URL}.
 CRA uses this where appropriate for the things that it handles, but React Router needs to be clued in.
 Adding the following in root.js allows React Router to run properly in both environments:```<Router basename={process.env.PUBLIC_URL}>```
-  - Make sure routing is taken care of (see explination below).
+  - Make sure routing is taken care of (see explanation below).
   - Now, to deploy just run ```npm run deploy```.
 This will run build and then push the build folder to the gh-pages branch on the repo.
 This is independent of the master branch.
 The master needs to be pushed on its own.
   - Note that because of how GitHub Pages works there are some issues with running the built version locally.
 See the "Running Site Locally" section for info.